-The Smith College Club of the East Bay aims to raise awareness of Smith College and connect alumnae based in the greater East Bay region of the San Francisco Bay Area.
-We have an active alumnae admissions team to help recruit students for Smith, and the club hosts periodic social, volunteer and cultural events to appeal to various members of the alumnae community.
+The Smith College Club of the East Bay aims to raise awareness of Smith College and connect alums based in the greater East Bay region of the San Francisco Bay Area.
+We have an active alum admissions team helping recruit students for Smith, and the club hosts periodic social, volunteer and cultural events to appeal to various members of the alum community.

 Sherrill Lavagnino '84 (firstname.lastname@example.org)

 Veronica Oberholzer '17 (firstname.lastname@example.org)

 Sarah Malin-Roodman '91 (email@example.com)

 To contact other members of the club, email the club at email@example.com or look up individuals in the Smith Alum directory.
 To volunteer to occupy a board position, email the club at firstname.lastname@example.org.

 Students are truly grateful for the scholarship aid that comes to them through the generosity of members of the Smith College community.
 Support for students from our region is strengthened by our club's scholarship fund.

 Our club's scholarship recipient this year was Alia Tinsley '22 from Alameda.
 She majored in Mathematics and minored in Spanish.

 The Mary E. Wilson scholarship fund is an endowed fund managed by the College and supported by the club.
 One or more students from the East Bay receive financial support through the fund each year.